Philippine Tennis Association

 The Philippine Tennis Association (PhilTA) is the national governing body for tennis in the Philippines.
+It was founded in 1920 as the Philippine Lawn Tennis Association and joined the International Lawn Tennis Federation in 1936.

 Suspension

 The International Tennis Federation imposed a two-year suspension against PhilTA in late 2020 due to a leadership crisis within the federation failing to tackle its "exclusive membership base".

+Under the ad hoc administration of the Philippine Olympic Committee, PhilTA's constitution was revised, with nationwide representation now mandated in the organization's board.
+An election of new officials was held in December 2023.
+The suspension was lifted on January 21, 2024.